sprk2012/sprk2012-cfp/shyouhei-tengine/README.md

 Title to be changed.

-We have been developing Tengine, a HA distributed workflow engine, in pure Ruby.
+GROOVENAUTS Inc. have been developing Tengine, a HA distributed workflow engine, in pure Ruby.
 In this talk I would like to share fundamental concept of the framework and how did we achieve that.

 Seems SPRK audiences are much trained.
 I would like to give a talk not just a product introduction, but inspires you about ideas and